jaanga/jaanga.github.io/cookbook-html/examples/github-api-rss/github-api-events/readme.md

 ### Mission

-* To provide a fast and effective way to visualize the events of a number of GitHub orgs or users with many followers
+* To provide a fast and effective way to visualize the just events of a number of GitHub orgs or users with many followers
+* To be combined with other modules to show many aspects of an organization's profile

 ### Vision